 From 1992 to 2002, SOII and CFOI used the 1987 Standard Industrial Classification (SIC) system to define industry.
 Despite periodic updates to the SIC system, increasing criticism led to the development of a new, more comprehensive system that reflects more recent and rapid economic changes.
 Many industrial changes were not accounted for under the SIC system, such as recent developments in information services, new forms of health care provision, expansion of the services sector, and high-tech manufacturing.

 The North American Industry Classification System (NAICS) was adopted to define industry beginning with the 2003 reference year.
 Because of the substantial differences between NAICS and the SIC system, the results by industry in 2003 constitute a break in series.
-NAICS 2002 was used to define industry for reference years 2003–08; NAICS 2007 was used to define industry for reference years 2009–13; NAICS 2012 was adopted to define industry starting with the 2014 reference year.
+NAICS 2017 was adopted to define industry starting with the 2019 reference year.
+NAICS 2012 was used to define industry for reference years 2014–18; NAICS 2007 was used to define industry for reference years 2009–13; and NAICS 2002 was used to define industry for reference years 2003–08.
+Comparisons of estimates using NAICS 2017 to previous years under prior NAICS coding structures should be made with caution.
 Users are advised against making comparisons between industry data for 2003 forward and the industry data for previous years.
 Note that the change from NAICS 2007 to NAICS 2012 resulted in a break in series among industry-level estimates from SOII; however, no series break resulted for the CFOI data.
 More details on the current NAICS classification as it is used in the IIF programs are below.
 You can also find a timeline with the details of which coding structures are used for which year in the history section.

 NAICS was developed in cooperation with Canada and Mexico to replace the SIC system, and it was one of the most profound changes for statistical programs focused on measuring economic activities.
 NAICS uses a process-oriented conceptual framework to group establishments into industries according to the activity in which they are primarily engaged.
 Establishments using similar raw material inputs, similar capital equipment, and similar labor are classified in the same industry.
 In other words, establishments that do similar things in similar ways are classified together.